-You’ve probably heard of the medications that have quickly become all the rage for weight loss — medications like Ozempic, Mounjaro, and others.
+You’ve probably heard of the medications that have quickly become all the rage for weight loss.
 While they can be an effective tool to get to your goal weight, medications can be tricky.
 It’s important to understand how they work and their implications on your health and well-being.

-So, what is the deal with Ozempic and other weight loss drugs?
+So, what is the deal with these weight loss medications?

-medicineMedications like Ozempic, also known by its generic name semaglutide, or Mounjaro, known by the generic name tirzepatide, are glucagon-like peptide-1 (GLP-1) receptor agonists.
+Peptide weight loss medications are glucagon-like peptide-1 (GLP-1) receptor agonists.
 This means that when the medication binds to a certain receptor in your body, in this case the GLP-1 receptor, it initiates a specific physiological response.
-Mounjaro also acts upon a second receptor, the glucose-dependent insulinotropic polypeptide (GIP) receptor, with a similar mechanism.
+Some medications also act upon a second receptor, the glucose-dependent insulinotropic polypeptide (GIP) receptor, with a similar mechanism.

-According to Katie Chambers, physician assistant at PALM Health, “Ozempic (semaglutide) and Mounjaro (tirzepatide) initiate a particular response that helps control the glucose levels in your blood, improve insulin sensitivity, slow down digestion, and decrease appetite to reduce your caloric intake — all factors that contribute to weight gain.”
+According to Katie Chambers, physician assistant at PALM Health, “Peptide weight loss medications initiate a particular response that helps control the glucose levels in your blood, improve insulin sensitivity, slow down digestion, and decrease appetite to reduce your caloric intake — all factors that contribute to weight gain.”

 In order to understand how the medications act on your system, it’s important to know how those contributing factors cause weight gain in the first place.